 May is Motorcycle Awareness Month, and the Motorcycle Safety Institute (MSI) and Think Bike wants to remind vehicle drivers and motorcyclists alike to Share the Road.
-In 2018, there were more than 200 motorcyclists killed in road crashes, and more than 500 injured.
-This increase in motorcycle crashes continues a tragic trend over the last three years, since 2016.
+In 2018, nearly 200 motorcyclists died in road crashes, and more than 500 injured.
+This trend in motorcycle crashes continues to this day, and it’s terrifying.

-This May, MSI wants to ensure that all vehicle drivers Get Up to Speed on Motorcycles.
+Here at MSI we strive to ensure that all vehicle drivers Get Up to Speed on Motorcycles.
 This new campaign helps motorists understand standard motorcycle driving behaviours and learn how to drive safely around motorcycles on our roads.
 Safe riding practices and cooperation from all road users will help reduce the number of crashes.
 It’s especially important for motorists to understand the safety challenges faced by motorcyclists, such as size and visibility, and motorcycle riding practices like downshifting and weaving to know how to anticipate and respond to them.
 By raising motorists’ awareness, both drivers and riders will be safer sharing the road.

 KNOW THE FACTS